redhat-performance/jetlag/docs/bastion-deploy-bm.md

   }
 }
 ```

+If you are deploying nightly builds then you will need to add a ci token and an entry for
+`registry.ci.openshift.org`.
+If you plan on deploying an ACM downstream build be sure to
+include an entry for `quay.io:443`.

 7. Execute the bootstrap script in the current shell, with `source bootstrap.sh`.
 This will activate a local virtual Python environment configured with the Jetlag and